MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/leaves-README.md

 ### Location Validation

 - **Purpose**: Ensures that the loan application is initiated from a geographically consistent location.
 - **How it works**: Users must enter their residence location, which is verified through APC network APIs to confirm the device's physical presence in the stated area or country.
 This feature counters potential frauds like location spoofing.
+[More detailed explanation in the HOL](./APC-HOL.md#location-verification-process-overview)

 <img src="./imgs/leaves-image-30.png" alt="alt text" style="max-height: 360px;"/>
 <img src="./imgs/leaves-image-31.png" alt="alt text" style="max-height: 360px;"/>